 Bloomberg Business week reported March 15, 2012, that Takeda Pharmaceuticals may face 10,000 claims in U.S. Federal Court by patients who believe their bladder cancer was linked to their diabetes medicines.
 Their Actos lawsuits accuse Takeda of withholding information about the bladder cancer risk and claim the company didn't adequately notify patients about it.

 In December, these Actos lawsuits were consolidated before U.S District Judge Rebecca Doherty in Lafayette, La., and she has appointed 19 lawyers to manage the litigation.
 The first hearings are scheduled for March 22.

 ActosLawsuit.com was created as a comprehensive, authoritative resource for people like you who have discovered they have bladder cancer.

 Please read on to educate yourself about this important problem, and if at any time you'd like your own case evaluated by a qualified Actos attorney experienced in defective-drug litigation, simply request a free case evaluation.
-There's a link for one on every page of our site.
 You'll be contacted within 24 hours.